Grumman F-14 Tomcat: Full-scale development

 Grumman's VFX entry was designed around the TF30 engine, AWG-9 radar and AIM-54 missile intended for the F-111B; this eventually became the F-14A.

 McDonnell Douglas and Grumman were selected as finalists in December 1968.
 Grumman's 303E design was selected for the contract award in January 1969.
-The design reused the TF30 engines from the F-111B, though the Navy planned on replacing them with the Pratt & Whitney F401-400 engines under development for the Navy, along with the related Pratt & Whitney F100 for the USAF.
+The design reused the TF30 engines from the F-111B, though the Navy planned on replacing them with the Pratt & Whitney F401-PW-400 engines under development for the Navy, along with the related Pratt & Whitney F100 for the USAF.
 Though lighter than the F-111B, it was still the largest and heaviest U.S. fighter to fly from an aircraft carrier, a consequence of the requirement to carry the large AWG-9 radar and AIM-54 Phoenix missiles (from the F-111B) and an internal fuel load of 16000 lb.
 The design service life was 6,000 flight hours, although this was later extended to 7,200 hours.